mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/13-nullish-values/index.md

 //       ^?
 ```

-What I know, that the compiler doesn't, is that the function passed into the
+What I know (that the compiler doesn't) is that the function passed into the
 `Promise` constructor is invoked _synchronously_, meaning by the time we
 receive our instance of `ThingWithAsyncSetup`, the `isSetup` property will
 most certainly have a value of `false`.

-This is a good example of totally appropriate use of the definite assignment
+This is a good example of a totally appropriate use of the definite assignment
 operator, where **I as the code author have some extra context that the compiler does not**.

-[^1]: Where "proven" means, "the compiler can't convince itself"
+[^1]: Where "proven" means, "the compiler can't convince itself."